 Lorraine Cohen was sentenced to death by a Malaysian judge for heroin trafficking.
 On appeal her sentence was commuted to life imprisonment.
 The trial of Lorraine and her son Aaron, who was arrested at the same time, gained worldwide attention.

-Armed with a brick in a stocking, 16-year-old Pauline Parker and her best friend Juliet Hulme, 15, became two of New Zealand's most notorious murderesses when they killed Pauline's mother, Honora, in Victoria Park, Christchurch.
+Armed with a brick in a stocking, 16-year-old Pauline Parker and her best friend Juliet Hulme, 15, became two of New Zealand's most notorious female murderers when they killed Pauline's mother, Honora, in Victoria Park, Christchurch.

-Having killed George Dobson a fortnight earlier, and a prospector the day before, the Burgess gang continued their killing spree on the track between Canvastown and Nelson.
-Four men were ambushed and murdered in a crime that stunned the colony.
+Having murdered George Dobson a fortnight earlier, and a prospector the day before, the Burgess gang continued their killing spree on the track between Canvastown and Nelson.
+Four men were ambushed and slain in a crime that stunned the colony.

 Wilder was a burglar who left apology and thank-you notes for his victims.
 He was at large for 65 days, becoming a renegade folk hero in the process.
 His second (and longer) period on the run the following year won him even greater notoriety.